CSCfi/csc-user-guide/docs/apps/prokka.md

 ## Available

-*   Puhti: 1.14.6
+*   Puhti: 1.4.6, 1.14.6

 ## Usage

-In Puhti, Prokka should be executed as a batch job.
-An interactive batch job for testing Prokka can be started with command:
+On Puhti, Prokka should be executed as a batch job.
+An interactive batch job for testing Prokka can be started with the command:

 ```text
 sinteractive -i -m 8G
 ```

-To activate Prokka environment run command:
+To activate Prokka environment, run the command:

 ```text
 module load prokka
 ```

-After that you can launch Prokka with command `prokka`.
+After that you can launch Prokka with the command `prokka`.
 By default Prokka tries to use 8 coputing cores, but in this interactive batch job case, you have just one core available.
-Because of that you should always define the number of cores that Prokka will use with option `-cpus`.
+Therefore, you should always define the number of cores that Prokka will use with option `-cpus`.

 For example: